-Imagine a world without long wait times or hefty intermediary fees for international fund transfers..
+Imagine a world without long wait times or hefty intermediary fees for international fund transfers.

 Or purchasing treasury bonds within a few seconds instead of trade date plus two days.
 These scenarios could come true with the advent of central bank digital currencies (CBDCs).
 They are expected to simplify and disrupt payment and settlement solutions.
-The currencies will especially prove useful for cross-border and interbank transactions.
+The currencies will prove especially useful for cross-border and interbank transactions.

 Central banks across the globe are witnessing a decrease in the use of paper currency.

-At the same time, cybersecurity threats related to digital payments and financial risks posed by unregulated digital currencies such as crypto currencies are on the rise.
+At the same time, cybersecurity threats related to digital payments and financial risks posed by unregulated digital currencies such as cryptocurrencies are on the rise.
 Central banks are striving to shield the global financial system from these risks.

-They are now exploring ways to issue a ‘digital’ legal tender of their currencies in the form of CBDCs.
+They are now exploring ways to issue a digital legal tender of their currencies in the form of CBDCs.
 Several pilots have been conducted to evaluate the technical infrastructure, performance, and user feedback of these currencies.
 Some prominent pilots include those announced by the People’s Bank of China, the US Federal Reserve, and the Bank of England.

 CBDCs can empower investors with access to a wide range of investment assets.